catalinred/catalinred.github.com/_posts/2011-04-17-how-to-create-slick-effects-with-css3-box-shadow.markdown

   Last updated on <time datetime="2019-12-27">2019, December 27</time>
 </ins>

-Adding drop shadows and inner shadows are some of the effects I first learned to apply by using Photoshop's Blending options.
-But now, with the CSS box-shadow feature, you don't need Adobe's design tool anymore in order to add a drop shadow or an inner shadow to an element.
+The CSS `box-shadow` property allows you to add multiple shadows, outer (often called drop shadows) or inner, on the HTML elements.
+To do that you must specify values as horizontal and vertical offsets, blur radius, spread distance, inset and color.

 ![A gray rectangle with a CSS box shadow effect](/dist/uploads/2011/04/css3-box-shadow.png)

 <!-- more -->

-## The CSS `box-shadow` property
+## The CSS `box-shadow` syntax

-The CSS `box-shadow` property allows you to add multiple shadows, outer or inner, on rectangle elements.
-To do that you must specify values as horizontal and vertical offsets, blur radius, spread distance, inset and color.

 {% highlight css %}
   <shadow> = inset? && [ <length>{2,4} && <color>? ]
 {% endhighlight %}

-## A simple CSS `box-shadow` example

 Rocket science?
 Not at all, here's a quick example: